aidenchen404/Sandbox/README.md

 # Sandbox
-A tool for writer to plan out their books, by allowing the design and laying out of virtual sticky note and papers.
+A tool for writers to plan out their books, by allowing the design and laying out of virtual sticky note and papers.

 - Aiden Chen 2024 finalized complete version.